DandelionSprout/adfilt/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md

 * Domains in `$domain=` are seperated by a vertical line (`|`), instead of the usual comma.
 * Amazingly, using `!
 Redirect: ` in the intended target link's list, will cause an infinite loop that prevents the list from being loaded.

 ¹ = Includes Nano Adblocker, uBlock Origin ≥1.14.0, AdGuard, AdNauseum, Adblock Plus version ≥3.1, and AdBlock.
-It does **not** include Brave Browser, Slimjet, uBlock non-Origin, Adblock Plus for IE, Tracking Protection List, AdAway, or Blokada, whose syntax supports are considerably inferior to the above list.
+It does **not** include AdGuard Home, Brave Browser, Slimjet, uBlock non-Origin, Adblock Plus for IE, Tracking Protection List, AdAway, or Blokada, whose syntax supports are considerably inferior to the above list.